ashkulfiii/cloudcostcontrol/business-plan/plan.md

 - TODO - 3 - Create a Stealth Branding Identity
   - Develop a separate business name, domain, email, and logo

-- Launch a Quick Digital Presence
+- DONE - Launch a Quick Digital Presence
   - Build a simple landing page or website to showcase your services

 - Initiate Discreet Client Outreach
-- Network in niche groups, use direct outreach and alternative marketing channels.
+- Network in niche groups, use direct outreach and alternative marketing channels

 - Prepare Key Tools and Service Offers
-- Set up access to essential Azure tools and develop quick-win service packages.
+- Set up access to essential Azure tools and develop quick-win service packages

 - Plan for Scalability and Legal Considerations
 - Outline growth strategies and ensure compliance with non-compete or confidentiality agreements